hungle00/mini-devto/README.md

 * Devise - For implementing authentication

-* acts_as_taggable - For implementing tagging functionality
+* acts_as_taggable - For implementing tagging

+* impressionist - For count view page

 *  ...